Introducing Website Lookup Endpoint (+ Decision Maker Data in Company Details!) Learn more

 CRM/account enrichment No Yes

-• Customer Listing API shows customers, partners, and investors of a business.
+• Customer Listing API maps customers, partners, and investors.

-• NinjaPear’s homepage says Company Details, Employee Count, and Company Updates cost 2 credits per call each.
+• Its homepage says Company Details, Employee Count, and Company Updates cost 2 credits per call each.

-• NinjaPear explicitly says it does not scrape the major professional social network for these endpoints and uses no social media scraping in its employee-profile positioning.
+• It explicitly says it does not scrape the major professional social network for these endpoints.

 Good fit

-• someone checking whether an old address or phone still ties to a person
+• someone checking whether an old address still ties to a person

-• someone trying to reconnect with an old friend using partial info
+• someone trying to reconnect with an old friend from partial info

 Bad fit